alexander-perucci/spring-grow/README.md

 ## What features are already implemented?

-For now, the template of the secured Spring MVC web application manage an authenticated user from administrator and generic user point of view.
+For now, the template of the secured Spring MVC web application manage an authenticated user from administrator to generic user point of view.

 __Functional features for generic users:__